plone/documentation/docs/backend/subscribers.md

 ---
 myst:
   html_meta:
-    "description": "How to register and use event subscribers in Plone" "property=og:description": "How to register and use event subscribers in Plone" "property=og:title": "Subscribers (event handlers)"
+    "description": "How to add custom event handlers for your type in Plone" "property=og:description": "How to add custom event handlers for your type in Plone" "property=og:title": "Subscribers (event handlers)"
-    "keywords": "Plone, events, subscribers, event handlers, ZCA"
+    "keywords": "Plone, subscribers, event handlers"
 ---

+(backend-subscribers-label)=

 # Subscribers (event handlers)